 8. Precision medicine

 As personalization moves into the medical industry, medicine and how patients are treated will continue to change.
 “Precision medicine” refers to enabling doctors to prescribe medicines and provide treatments more precisely by using data to make more informed decisions.
 The result is a more tailored, accurate, and efficient way of treating patients.

 Although not a new idea recent breakthroughs in genomics and AI will enable precision medicine to give greater insight into how different people’s bodies are better or worse equipped to fight disease.
 Medical professionals continue to push toward more cures for diseases like sickle cell, cystic fibrosis, and other genetic mutations.
 The global predictive genetic testing market size is anticipated to reach $8.5 billion by 2025, based on predictions by a recent report from Grand View Research.

-In addition, the rise of AI, extended reality (XR), and advances in product design is expected to boom the medical device industry in the next decade.
+In addition, the rise of AI, extended reality (XR), and advances in product design are expected to boom the medical device industry in the next decade.
 In fact, a new Market Research report says profit for medical device firms “will reach $543.9 billion by 2020.”
 That’s big money for the healthcare industry and will certainly influence the private sector, along with non-profits, military advancements, and B2B business.
 As a result, we will see more advancements in medical research, biotechnology, and patient treatment as the new year approaches.

 Humanizing the technological experience